mihaiconstantin/obsidian-templater-scripts/docs/createNoteWithPrompting.md

 }
 ```

-This will result in any errors (e.g., failure if the note already exists or if
+This will allow errors (e.g., failure if the note already exists or if
-the user cancels the prompt) being caught and displayed in the [`Obsidian`]
+the user cancels the prompt) to be caught and displayed in the [`Obsidian`]
 interface as [gentle notices][notice].

 [`Templater`]: https://silentvoid13.github.io/Templater/introduction.html